hmfaysal/hmfaysal-omega-theme/_posts/2018-04-14-Ansible-Style-Guide.md

 Part of the security that comes with adopting a tool like Ansible[^CanNotMust] is the huge community that comes along with it.
 The fact that it is in use in so many different environments, with so many different goals and usage patterns, is in a way a vaccine against bias.
-This diversity can be channeled into some form of common understanding of what constitutes good style, and highlighting where the flexibility of the tool or language is being abused (as well as whether that abuse is justified).
+This diversity can be channelled into some form of common understanding of what constitutes good style, and highlighting where the flexibility of the tool or language is being abused (as well as whether that abuse is justified).

 Almost all languages have their linters[^ListOfLinters], and Ansible is no different.
 There are in fact two different style checkers for Ansible: